-Emission factors are available in the EMEP/EEA Guidebook for NMVOC.
+Emission factors are available in the 2016 EMEP/EEA Guidebook for NMVOC.
 However, the Guidebook references the UK 2004 inventory as the data source.
-The emission factor for NMVOC in data in Table 6-4 are considered to represent an improvement on the EMEP/EEA Guidebook value for NMVOC.
+The emission factor for NMVOC in data in Table 6-4 are considered to represent an improvement on the 2016 EMEP/EEA Guidebook value for NMVOC.

-Ammonia emissions are estimated using emission factors provided by the Centre of Ecology and Hydrology (CEH, 2017).
+Ammonia emissions are estimated using emission factors provided by the Centre of Ecology and Hydrology (CEH, 2018).
 Research was carried out to update the estimated N content of land-filled materials from local authority waste streams.
-Various waste composition reports were used to analyse the tonnage of different materials going to landfill to produce a new N content estimate of 0.55% for 2013 (still the most up to date information, unchanged for 2016), a 10% increase from the figure of 0.5% used in inventory years prior to 2013.
-The input of 9.3 kt of sewage sludge to the landfill process in 2016 meant more high-nitrogen materials were going to landfill in 2016 (the best estimate of N content for sewage sludge remained at 3.6% as per previous years).
-The 2016 best estimate emission factor is 0.14 kg NH3-N t-1 of landfilled materials.
+Various waste composition reports were used to analyse the tonnage of different materials going to landfill to produce a new N content estimate of 0.55% for 2013 (still the most up to date information, unchanged for 2017), a 10% increase from the figure of 0.5% used in inventory years prior to 2013.
+The input of 9.3 kt of sewage sludge to the landfill process in 2017 was the same as in 2016 (the best estimate of N content for sewage sludge remained at 3.6% as per previous years).
+The 2017 best estimate emission factor is 0.14 kg NH3-N t-1 of landfilled materials.
 Emissions of mercury from waste disposal of batteries, electrical equipment, fluorescent lighting tubes and monitoring and control equipment are calculated based on factors derived from UK research (Wenborn et al, 1998).

-&lt;sup>42 Broomfield M, Davies J, Furmston P, Levy L, Pollard SJT, Smith R (2010).
+51 Broomfield M, Davies J, Furmston P, Levy L, Pollard SJT, Smith R (2010).
 "Exposure Assessment of Landfill Sites Volume 1: Main report."
 Environment Agency, Bristol.
 Report: P1-396/R.

-&lt;sup>43 Parker T, Hillier J, Kelly S, and O'Leary S (2005).
-"Quantification of trace components in landfill gas," Environment Agency, Bristol.
+52 Parker T, Hillier J, Kelly S, and O'Leary S (2005).
+"Quantification of trace components in landfill gas," Environment Agency, Bristol